Skip to content

 positive aspects of microstock

 Selling pictures can grant you a passive income: you can make money even while sleeping or diving in Thailand!
 How many jobs can give you the same opportunity?
-Obviously, there are some challenges to face so the important thing is that you don’t give up after the first difficulties.
+There are some challenges to face, so the important thing is that you don’t give up after the first difficulties.

 It can take some time before you sell the first photo